crabtr26/pytemplates/README.md

 ## Images

-Public docker images are also available using the repo crabtr26/pytemplates:
+Public docker images are also available from the repository crabtr26/pytemplates.

 Fastapi: